tinfoilcipher/tinfoilcipher.github.io/_posts/2025-09-11-opentofu-state-encryption-in-aws-kms.md

 }
 ```

 This basic configuration will ensure that any resources we create are encrypted.
-So let's create a resource:
+So let's configure a resource:

 ```terraform
 resource "random_password" "example_password" {